-The Bachelor of Science in Meteorology gives students with a passion for weather the opportunity to explore and research a variety of atmospheric challenges ranging from climate change to tornadoes in our new, fully equipped Weather Center.
-Unique to our program is the focus on Aviation Weather.
-Graduates will be competitive for professional careers in university research, government/military weather operations, broadcasting, and private industry.
+The Bachelor of Science in Meteorology gives students with a passion for weather the opportunity to explore and research a variety of atmospheric challenges ranging in scale from tornadoes to climate change in our fully equipped Weather Center.
+Unique to our program is the ability to pair meteorology with a broad variety of operational focus areas through minors such as communications and broadcast media, aeronautical studies, emergency management, computational mathematics, geographic information systems, and unmanned aircraft systems science, just to name a few.
+Graduates will be competitive for a variety of professional careers working as: National Weather Service meteorologists, TV broadcasters, airline meteorologists, private industry meteorologists, university researchers, emergency managers, and military weather officers.
 Students completing this degree will meet all American Meteorological Society guidelines for a degree in Meteorology as well as all U.S. Office of Personnel Management Qualification Standards for a Meteorologist.

 The typical first year Applied Meteorology student will study General Education and Physical Science courses like English composition, Calculus, and Physics, along with Survey of Meteorology.

 The Bachelor of Science degree in Meteorology requires the successful completion of a minimum of 120 credit hours and can typically be attained in eight semesters.
 All students must complete the general education courses, meteorology core courses, and program support courses in order to graduate with a Bachelor of Science in Meteorology.